 - Protect yourself against warts and cancers that can be caused by this STD.

 - Tetanus enters the body through cuts or wounds.
-Diphtheria spreads from person to person.
-Prevent both with this vaccine.
+Diphtheria and pertussis spread from person to person.
+Prevent all three with this vaccine.

 - Protects against measles, mumps, and rubella.

 - Should get 2 doses if there are no previously documented doses.

 - Protects against chicken pox.
 For people who have not previously had chicken pox or the vaccine.